-- The data suggests that obesity in children is an issue in the High Street ward.
-High Street ward has a greater proportion of reception age children measured as obese at 10.8% compared to 9.4% in Kent overall and a greater proportion of children at year 6 (10-11 years) also measuring as obese at 22.9% compared to 18.0% in Kent. - There are 110 more premature deaths per 100,00 people (under 75 years) in the High Street ward compared to in Kent overall.
-The rate for the High Street ward is also significantly greater than that for Kent at 427.4 deaths per 100,000 population compared to 280.2 for Maidstone overall. - Males in High street ward have a life expectancy of 2.6 years less than Kent overall.
+- The data suggests that obesity in children is an issue in High Street Ward.
+High Street Ward has a greater proportion of reception-aged children measured as obese, at 10.8% compared to 9.4% in Kent overall, and a greater proportion of children at year six (10-11 years) also measuring as obese, at 22.9% compared to 18.0% in Kent. - There are 110 more premature deaths per 100,000 people (under 75 years) in High Street Ward compared to in Kent overall.
+The rate for High Street Ward is also significantly greater than that for Kent, at 427.4 deaths per 100,000 people compared to 280.2 for Maidstone overall. - Males in High Street Ward have a life expectancy of 2.6 years less than Kent overall.